Gokul303/Redbus-Project-Using-Selenium-and-Streamlit/README.md

    * With the help of Streamlit, you can create an interactive application similar to RedBus by designing a user-friendly interface that allows users to search for bus routes, view available buses, and get details like departure times and prices

 ## PACKAGES AND LIBRARIES
+* import streamlit as st
+* import pandas as pd
+* import pymysql
+* from sqlalchemy import create_engine
 * pandas as pd
-* pymysql.connector
 * import time
-* streamlit as slt
 * import datetime
 * from streamlit_option_menu import option_menu
 * from selenium import webdriver